fabian-born/fabian-born.github.io/_posts/2024-09-19-GitOps-with-ArgoCD.md

 ---
 title: "Orchestrating Excellence - Argo CD"
-date:  2024-09-20
+date:  2024-09-19
 draft: false
 categories: blog
-tags: ["Kubernetes","Trident","DevOps","ArgoCD"]
+tags: ["Kubernetes","Trident","DevOps","Argo CD"]
 banner: /assets/images/content/orchexcell.jpg
 layout: post
 toc: false
 author: "Fabian Born"
 ---
 ## Argo CD as Plattform
 To create an Argo CD project, you need to define a project in Argo CD that manages access and deployment for your GitOps repositories and clusters.
-Here's a step-by-step guide to building an ArgoCD project using YAML:
+Here's a step-by-step guide to building an Argo CD project using YAML:

 ### Prerequisites:
 - **Argo CD installed and configured** on your Kubernetes cluster.